-- A. Auto travel lanes shall be eleven feet wide.
+- Auto travel lanes shall be eleven feet wide.
 Bicycle lanes shall be at least four feet wide.
-Street sections shall conform to plans and sections shown. - B. All on-street parking shall be provided in parallel parking spaces at least eight feet by 22 feet.
-On-street parking spaces shall be constructed of porous unit pavers or cast-in-place porous pavement to match color of concrete sidewalks, or cast-in-place concrete to match the sidewalks.
+Street sections shall conform to plans and sections shown. - A.B.
+Bicycle lanes shall be provided where feasible and should be at least four feet wide.
+Where workable, bicycle lanes in the Village should connect to on-road and off-road bicycle paths leading to Emory University and other schools, places of employment, and adjacent and other neighborhoods. - B.C.
+All on-street parking shall be provided in parallel parking spaces at least eight feet by 22 feet.
+On-street parking spaces shall be constructed of porous unit pavers or cast-in-place porous pavement to match the color of concrete sidewalks, or cast-in-place concrete to match the sidewalks.
 Parallel parking shall be interrupted at pedestrian crossings.
 On-street parallel parking shall be adjacent to commercial properties.

-C. Sidewalks shall be cast-in-place, broom finished concrete with troweled joints as illustrated in the Emory Village Revitalization Plan.
+Sidewalks shall be cast-in-place, broom finished concrete with troweled joints as illustrated in the Emory Village Revitalization Plan, or brick matching patterns and colors of the brick that was previously installed.
 Each sidewalk shall be subdivided into a furniture zone and a clear zone as shown in Illustration #1.
 Where necessary due to topography, however, a horizontal approach zone ("seating area" or "storefront access zone" in section and plan illustrations) shall be provided within the pedestrian clear zone to permit pedestrian access to shops, and the pedestrian clear zone may be correspondingly reduced.
 The street furniture zone may also be reduced to four feet where shown in the Emory Village Revitalization Plan.
 Sidewalks must be located along all public streets.
 All commercial area sidewalks must taper into adjacent sidewalks in residential areas.